stagecc/bdc3-website-public/src/data/platforms/gen3.md

 service: Gen3 is a software platform that allows partner organizations and grant approved researchers to search and access harmonized datasets.
 Users can search over project and study-specific genomic and phenotypic data and export selected cohorts to analytical workspaces in a scalable, reproducible, and secure manner.
 ---

 - Authentication (AuthN) and authorization (AuthZ) services that utilize OpenID Connect flow to generate tokens for clients.
-The service supports Identify Providers (IDPs) including Google and NIH iTrust
+The service supports Identify Providers (IDPs) including Google and NIH iTrust.

 - Indexing service that automatically assigns permanent digital IDs, or globally unique identifiers (GUIDs), to object files.
-These IDs can be used to retrieve data or query the metadata associated with the object
+These IDs can be used to retrieve data or query the metadata associated with the object.

 - An interactive data exploration portal that allows users to search and filter through study-specific clinical and genomic data.
-Users can export their selected cohorts to analytical workspaces
+Users can export their selected cohorts to analytical workspaces.

-- Lightweight workspaces that allow users to run analytical tools and applications such as Jupyter notebooks and RStudio
+- Workspaces that allow users to run analytical tools and applications such as Jupyter notebooks and RStudio.